CuriousCI/biological-evaluation/docs/docs.typ

 == Requirements

-The basic idea behind the software is to take the description of a model (with _target species_, _target pathways_, constraints on the _target species_, and the parameters $epsilon, delta in (0, 1)$ for the evalation of the constraints), to generate a SBML model with
+The basic idea behind the software is to take the description of a scenario (with _target species_, _target pathways_, constraints on the _target species_, and the parameters $epsilon, delta in (0, 1)$ for the evalation of the constraints), to generate a SBML model with
 - all the reactions within the _target pathways_ that, both directly and indirectly, generate the _target species_
 - parameters for the reactions' speeds